 The State Purchasing and General Services Commission (SPGSC) operates the Interagency Mail Service which delivers mail, postage free, to all state agencies in Austin.
 Use of this service is now required by law (it is now illegal to place postage on Interagency Mail).
 Pickup and delivery is provided daily at University Mail Service.
 To utilize this service, address your mail to the designated state agency and use the endorsement “INTERAGENCY MAIL” in the upper right hand corner, in the area where the postage stamp is normally placed, and deposit the item in a campus mail box.
 The SPGSC also delivers according to Agency Name, not by street address or building name.

 If you intend to do a large mailing (for example, a survey to several hundred people), please see the Dean’s Administrative Office staff for information on bulk mailing.
-The Administrative Office or CSWR must also make sure that the proper account is charged for the mailing.
+The Dean’s Administrative Office or Office of the Associate Dean for Research must also make sure that the proper account is charged for the mailing.

-Materials sent in a School letterhead envelope via U.S. mail will be metered by the University Mail Service (UMS) and do not need postage.
-For larger manila envelopes or small packages, please use a pre-printed School letterhead label.
+Materials sent in a school letterhead envelope via U.S. mail will be metered by the University Mail Service (UMS) and do not need postage.
+For larger manila envelopes or small packages, please use a pre-printed school letterhead label.
 Envelopes with this label will also be metered by the UMS and do not need postage.
 A rubber stamp is also available from the Administrative or Faculty Support Office staff which will produce a return address which will also be accepted by the UMS.
 Mail which does not have one of these three official return addresses will not be delivered without postage.
 An account number needs to be indicated for research mail and all other non-school routine mail and large mailings.
-Please see Egídio Leito (SSW 2.202D) for School accounts or Lana Pettit (SSW 3.208) for research accounts.
+Please contact the Chief Business Officer for school accounts, or the Office the Associate Dean for Research for research accounts.

-An access code is needed to make long-distance calls from a School telephone.
-If you need an access code, please see Hollee Ganner in the Dean’s Administrative Office.
+An access code is needed to make long-distance calls from a school telephone.
+If you need an access code, please contact the Dean’s Administrative Office.
 Research projects should also have a specific code so that calls can be properly charged.
 However, please keep in mind that the code is issued to a person, not a project.
 Most access codes cannot be used for international calls.
 If you need to make an international call, please check with the Dean’s Administrative Office staff.
 Access codes should be carefully guarded.
 You should try to memorize your code, and you should never write your code in an obvious place (such as near your phone).

 If you dial “##” (the pound symbol twice) your phone will automatically redial the last number you dialed.

-Almost all phones are programmed automatically so that all calls will go to your Voice Mail box after four rings or if you are on the line.
+Almost all phones are programmed automatically so that all calls will go to your voice mail box after four rings or if you are on the line.
 Some staff phones have slightly different features.
-If you need to change the forwarding configuration on your phone, please see Hollee Ganner in the Dean’s Administrative Office.
+If you need to change the forwarding configuration on your phone, please contact the Dean’s Administrative Office.

-Long-distance usage is carefully tracked by UT and School.
+Long-distance usage is carefully tracked by the university and the school.
 Notices of long-distance usage are emailed to all faculty and staff every month.
 Those notices should be reviewed to make sure that they are correct.
 If there are any discrepancies with the notices, please notify the Dean’s Office.

 If your phone does not have a hold button, simply tap the hook flash once to put your caller on hold.
 Tap it again to get your caller back on the line.